TomHeaven/AnomalyAnalysisWithOpticalFlow/README.md

 ## Switch between CPU and GPU

-Using GPU (Nvidia CUDA) is enabled by default since it speeds up computation.
-However, the part of code is not fully tested and may contain bugs.
-If you encounter GPU related error, you can disable this feature by comment out the
+Using GPU (Nvidia CUDA) is enabled by default since it speeds up computation, which requires OpenCV to be compiled with CUDA support.
+If you do not have an Nvidia GPU or OpenCV with CUDA support, you can disable this feature by comment out the

 ```
 #define USE_CUDA
 ```
 in stdafx.h and recompile the project.

-We are planning to test and update GPU related code in a few weeks.